Newton-Duarte/react-searchable-products/README.md

 # Product List Viewer

 This project is a simple web application built with React, TypeScript, and Vite.
 It fetches a list of products and displays them on the home page.
-Users can view product details and a search feature will be implemented in the future.
+Users can view product details and utilize a delayed search feature to find products by name or category.

 ## Features

 - **Product Listing**: Displays a list of products on the home page.
 - **Product Details**: View detailed information about each product.
-- **Search Functionality**: (Coming Soon) Search for products by name or category.
+- **Delayed Search Functionality**: Search for products by name or category with a delay to optimize performance and reduce server load.

 ## Technologies Used